 SCARB1 (Scavenger Receptor Class B, Member 1) is a Protein Coding gene.
-Diseases associated with SCARB1 include hepatitis c and specific granule deficiency.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF) and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and 1-phosphatidylinositol binding.
+Diseases associated with SCARB1 include hepatitis c and hepatitis.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and Metabolism.
+GO annotations related to this gene include protein homodimerization activity and phosphatidylserine binding.
 An important paralog of this gene is CD36.

 UniProtKB/Swiss-Prot for SCARB1 Gene

 Receptor for different ligands such as phospholipids, cholesterol ester, lipoproteins, phosphatidylserine and apoptotic cells.
 Probable receptor for HDL, located in particular region of the plasma membrane, called caveolae.
 Facilitates the flux of free and esterified cholesterol between the cell surface and extracellular donors and acceptors, such as HDL and to a lesser extent, apoB-containing lipoproteins and modified lipoproteins.
 Necessary for selective HDL-cholesterol uptake (PubMed:26965621).
 Probably involved in the phagocytosis of apoptotic cells, via its phosphatidylserine binding activity.
 Receptor for hepatitis C virus glycoprotein E2.
 Binding between SCARB1 and E2 was found to be independent of the genotype of the viral isolate.
 Plays an important role in the uptake of HDL cholesteryl ester (By similarity).